 Four of Enzo’s highly expressive, colorful paintings have been translated into gift cards that will benefit malnourished children in the Philippines.
 A box of 12 cards featuring all 4 paintings is Php 250.

-Helping other children
+Helping other children and promoting nutrition

 Raising autism awareness